 What is Sukiyaki?

-After all the ingredients have been consumed, it is common practice to simmer udon noodles or rice in the remaining sauce and enjoy it as the final dish.
+After all the prepared ingredients have been consumed, it is common practice to simmer udon noodles or rice in the remaining sauce and enjoy it as the final dish.
 The sweet and savory sauce pairs well with either option.

 Differences by region

 Sukiyaki is prepared differently in various regions of Japan.
-For example, in Kyoto, the ingredients are mainly browned, whereas in Tokyo, the ingredients are mostly simmered.
-This is because Kyoto has preserved the original method of making sukiyaki, while Tokyo was influenced by a dish called Gyu Nabe (beef hot pot), which became popular in the 19th century.
+For example, in Kyoto, the ingredients are mainly sautéed, whereas in Tokyo, they are mostly simmered.
+This is because Kyoto has preserved the original method of making sukiyaki, while Tokyo was influenced by a dish called "Gyu Nabe" (beef hot pot), which became popular in the 19th century.

-Main cooking process and timing of eating
+Primary cooking processes and timing of eating

 Sukiyaki is a dish that can be cooked and enjoyed repeatedly.
-The main cooking process is as follows.
+The main cooking process is as follows:

 - Prepare the ingredients and sukiyaki sauce.

-Shocking fact
+Surprising fact

 It may sound shocking, but it is true.
 Eggs in Japan are sanitized in such a way that they are safe to eat raw.
 The mild flavor of raw eggs goes well with the sweet and savory sukiyaki sauce.
 If you can find eggs that are safe to eat raw (such as pasteurized eggs), go ahead and give it a try.